 If the Public Trustee is the executor of your will, there are usually fees involved to administer your estate after you die.
 This may be based on factors such as your assets, liabilities and number of beneficiaries you have.

-Another option you may have heard about for making a will is to use a will kit.
-These typically available from post offices, newsagents or online and can be bought for as little as $30.
+Another option is to use a will kit.
+Will kits are typically available from post offices, newsagents or online and can be bought for as little as $30.
 Some law firms also offer online will tools, although this can often be more expensive.

 If you’re considering a will kit, be aware that you may run a higher risk of ending up with a will that is invalid or doesn’t distribute your assets how you intended.
 Remember that a will is a legal document and it must comply with the relevant state or territory legislation in order to be valid.